danielsaidi/StoreKitPlus/Sources/StoreKitPlus/StoreKitPlus.docc/Articles/Getting-Started.md

 ## Services

-StoreKitPlus has a bunch of service protocols and classes that help you integrate with StoreKit.
+StoreKitPlus has services and observable state that help you integrate with StoreKit.

- * ``StoreProductService`` can be implemented by classes that can be used to retrieve StoreKit products.
+ * ``StoreProductService`` can be implemented by types that can fetch StoreKit products.
- * ``StorePurchaseService`` can be implemented by classes that can be used to perform StoreKit product purchase operations.
+ * ``StorePurchaseService`` can be implemented by types that can purchase StoreKit products.
- * ``StoreSyncService`` can be implemented by classes that can be used to sync StoreKit purchase and product information.
+ * ``StoreSyncService`` can be implemented by types that can sync purchases and products.

 There is also a ``StoreService`` protocol that implements all these protocols, for when you want a single service to do everything.

-The ``StandardStoreProductService``, ``StandardStorePurchaseService`` and ``StandardStoreService`` service classes implement these protocols and can be subclassed in case you want to customize the standard behavior.
+``StandardStoreProductService``, ``StandardStorePurchaseService`` and ``StandardStoreService`` implement these protocols and can be subclassed to customize their behavior.

-This abstract service layer lets you communicate with StoreKit in a way that makes it possible to customize functionality, mock services in unit tests, etc. It also lets you reuse functionality for handling purchases and transactions, which otherwise can become complicated.

 ## Observable state

-StoreKitPlus has an observable ``StoreContext`` class that can be used to observe the state for a certain app.
-It lets you keep track of available and purchased products and can be injected into services to automatically keep the context in sync.
+StoreKitPlus has an observable ``StoreContext`` that keeps track of the available and purchased products for an app.
+It can be injected into the store services to automatically be kept in sync.

 For instance, injecting a context into a ``StandardStoreService`` and calling ``StoreSyncService/syncStoreData()`` will automatically write products and transactions to the context: